 Nick Shultz shared this pumpkin smoothie with me to enjoy after my workout.
 He calls this a post-workout recovery shake.
-Nick, a long-time friend is an amazing personal trainer.
-He happens to also be the Executive Director of Red Brook Health & Wellness Center, here in Owings Mills, MD.
-I train with Nick a couple of times a week and he always reinforces the hard training that we do with proper nutrition tips.
+Nick, a long-time friend, is an excellent personal trainer.
+He is also the Executive Director of the Republic of Athletes here in Owings Mills, MD.
+I train with Nick several times weekly, and he constantly reinforces our hard training with good nutrition tips.

-I tend to have a lot of aches and pains after hard workouts.
-Getting enough protein, and eating well-balanced meals that contain just the right nutrition to support healing is a key to fewer aches and pains.
+I tend to have a lot of aches and pains after strenuous workouts.
+Getting enough protein and eating well-balanced meals with the proper nutrition to support healing is critical to fewer aches and pains.

 Two key factors in your post workout nutrition are replacing essential carbohydrates and maintaining balanced blood glucose levels.
 Honey covers both with an average glycemic index of 43, which is lower than sugar (sucrose), maltodextrin, and most fruit.
 By adding 1 tablespoon of all natural honey into your post workout shake or meal, your body will be replacing essential carbohydrates without sacrificing elevated glucose levels.Nick Shultz

 Adapting this Pumpkin Smoothie Recipe

 All of our honey recipes are meant to be inspiring.
 That’s the way we see it.
-Don’t feel like you have to make this Pumpkin Smoothie Recipe exactly the way our recipe shows.
+Please don’t feel like you must make this Pumpkin Smoothie Recipe precisely how our recipe shows.
 Get creative.
 Experiment.
 Try something different.
 Here are some ideas in case you need a little boost with adapting this recipe:

 - Add some blueberries or a combination of your favorite berries to the mix to add color and flavor